Selecting fonts

-In Typeface you’re collecting fonts instead of selecting.
-This allows you to pick candidates while you’re looking for the perfect font.
+In Typeface you can collect fonts while browsing your library.
+This allows you to pick candidates when searching for

 When you collect a font it is added to the Quick Collection, a temporary workspace for interesting fonts.

-The Quick Collection is a more persistent implementation of selection.
-In most apps when you accidentally click outside of your selection, your current selection is reset.
+The Quick Collection is a more persistent form of selection.
+A regular selection may be accidentally reset when you click outside of your current selected fonts.
 Because Typeface is focused on exploring fonts and marking candidates as you go, accidentally clearing your selection would be less than ideal.
 That’s why Typeface keeps your collection around until you explicitly clear it.

 How does it work?

-Collect a range of fonts by holding the Shift key and clicking on the Quick Collect corner (or hold down Command + Shift and click on a font).
-Typeface will collect all fonts between the previously collected font and the current one.
+Collect a range of fonts by holding down Shift and clicking on the Quick Collect corner.
+Typeface will collect all fonts between the previously targeted font and the current one.

 Viewing the Quick Collection

 Click the Quick Collection icon in the toolbar to view your collected fonts.
 Clicking the icon again will return to your previous view, so you can keep on exploring where you left off.
-You can also display the Quick Collection by using the keyboard shortcut Command + 0 (zero).
+You can also display the Quick Collection by using the keyboard shortcut Control0 (zero).

 Clearing the Quick Collection